-The sad reality is the photography critics seem to be on the hunt for HDR photographers.
-Believe me, I've been there victims many times.
-They are like the grammar trolls of photography pointing out every detail and mistake.
+The sad reality is that photography critics seem to be on the hunt for HDR photographers.
+Believe me, I’ve been their victim many times.
+They are like the grammar trolls of photography, pointing out every detail and mistake.

-So how do you shoot good HDR Photography?
-You can start by avoiding the following 10 reason for bad HDR.
+So, how do you shoot good HDR Photography?
+You can start by avoiding the following 10 reasons for bad HDR.

 Reason #1: What you're shooting sucks to begin with

-Just because your shooting HDR photography doesn't mean going out and shooting a tractor or construction site will generate an image anyone actually cares about.
-Remember, people love sharing stunning images, regardless of how it's processed, so focus on that.
+Just because you’re shooting HDR photography doesn’t mean going out and shooting a tractor or construction site will generate an image anyone cares about.
+Remember, people love sharing stunning images, regardless of how they are processed, so focus on that.

 Reason #2: You're overdoing it

-One of the many tricks I've learned in my professional career as an editor when it comes to color is, do your color correction, then dial it back by up to 50%.
-You'll be amazed at how helpful this is.
-Most of the time our images out of camera don't need nearly as much processes as we think they do.
-Especially if you're shooting stunning images to begin with.
+One of the many tricks I’ve learned in my professional career as an editor when it comes to color is to do your color correction and then dial it back by up to 50%.
+You’ll be amazed at how helpful this is.
+Most of the time, our images out of camera don’t need nearly as many processes as we think they do, especially if we’re shooting stunning images.

-So when you're doing HDR, turn that strength way down.
-You'll find it gives you cleaner images, with less halos, grain, and hyperreal colors.
+So, when you’re doing HDR, turn that strength way down.
+This will give you cleaner images with fewer halos, grain, and hyperreal colors.

 Reason #3: You're rushing it

-I'm guilty of this and I'm sure you are too.
-What I mean by this is not taking more time processing your photos.
-But allow yourself a break before posting it.
+I’m guilty of this, and I’m sure you are.
+What I mean by this is that you should not spend more time processing your photos but allow yourself a break before posting them.

-I always find that it really helps to walk away from your photo for a few hours or days, then coming back will open your eyes to a whole new perspective.
-It's really easy to get lost in the colors and saturation to the point where you become numb to what you're looking at.
+I always find that it really helps to walk away from your photo for a few hours or days.
+Coming back will open your eyes to a whole new perspective.
+It’s easy to get lost in the colors and saturation, becoming numb to what you’re looking at.

 Reason #4: You don't have a plan

-Another thing we're all guilty of.
-Throwing around sliders and presets until we find something we like rather then going for a predetermined look.
+Another thing we’re all guilty of is tinkering with sliders and presets until we find something we like rather than going for a predetermined look.

-Instead, create an 'inspiration' folder on your computer, or pintrest, and start building a collection of images you find to be stunning.
-You'll find what you start to collect will reflect your taste and your style.
+Instead, create an ‘inspiration’ folder on your computer or Pinterest, and start building a collection of images you find to be stunning.
+You’ll find what you start to collect will reflect your taste and your style.

-Now when you're processing and shooting your own HDR photos, compare them to your collection and you'll immediately notice the flaws in your HDR processing and you'll most likely know what you need to do to fix it.
+Now, when you process and shoot your own HDR photos, compare them to your collection.
+You’ll immediately notice the flaws in your HDR processing and most likely know what you need to do to fix them.

 Reason #5: You're oversaturating your images

-The thing with HDR is, it tends to hyper saturate everything as it lifts the blacks and then adds artificial contrast back in.
-When in reality, darker areas should have less saturation.
+HDR tends to hypersaturate everything, lifting the blacks and then adding artificial contrast.
+In reality, darker areas should have less saturation.

-Use something like a luminosity mask to select only your shadows and turn down the saturation in areas that don't need it.
-Or turn down the saturation of only some colors.
+Use a luminosity mask to select only your shadows and reduce the saturation in areas that don’t need it.
+You can also reduce the saturation of only some colors.

 Reason #6: Your skies are too dark